On the Equivalence of Zero-Sum Games and Conic Programs: Introduction

+It should be mentioned that the criterion of \cite{ickstadt2024semidefinite} is oftentimes easier to verify in practice; the latter demands solving a certain feasibility system, while Theorem \ref{th:4.1} requires solving a user-chosen pair of conic programs.
+This should not be surprising, however, as Theorem \ref{th:4.1} guarantees additional properties and covers more cases in a larger span of game spaces and optimization settings.

-In a recent related paper, Ickstadt et al. \cite{ickstadt2024semidefinite} extended Dantzig's original result of the almost equivalence to the space of real symmetric matrices, by following the methodology of constructing a specific symmetric game.
-In the present work, we follow a different approach and prove something stronger, as we show that Theorem \ref{th:3.3} implies a complete characterization of strict feasibility in more general strategy spaces.
-Moreover, the first part of \cite[Theorem 4.1]{ickstadt2024semidefinite} appears to be an immediate corollary of the former minimax theorem proved here.
-A final, noteworthy mention is the work of Karlin \cite{karlin1953theory}, who was the first to study two-player zero-sum games defined over Banach spaces, with basic cone-leveled\footnote{These represent a special case of cone-leveled sets; see Definition \ref{def:2.2}.} strategy sets, and payoff functions of the more general form $u(x,y):=\displaystyle\frac{\langle y,Ax\rangle}{\langle y,Bx\rangle}$.
-However, no connections with duality theory of convex programming appear in his work.
+A final, noteworthy mention is the work of Karlin \cite{karlin1953theory}, who was the first to study two-player zero-sum games defined over Banach spaces, with basic cone-leveled strategy sets, and payoff functions of the more general form $u(x,y):=\frac{\langle y,Ax\rangle}{\langle y,Bx\rangle}$.
+However, no connections with duality theory of conic convex programming appear in his work.